 I frequently receive e-mails from developers who are new to Umbraco asking for advice on how to get started with Umbraco development.
-Today's post will attempt to answer that question for anyone new to Umbraco and wants to learn how to become an Umbraco ninja in no time.
+Today's post will attempt to answer that question for anyone new to Umbraco and wants to learn how to become a Umbraco ninja in no time.

 Umbraco CMS is developed on Microsofts ASP.NET technology stack.
-Unlike a lot of other CMS systems, it is possible to do a lot with Umbraco without knowing a lot about .NET or how to code. if you want to , you can create templates, data types, and macros all within the Umbraco back-end (although this might not be considered best practice), however, in order to get the most out of Umbraco you will either need to be proficient in .NET, or you have access to someone who is.
+Unlike a lot of other CMS systems, it is possible to do a lot with Umbraco without knowing a lot about .NET or how to code.
+You can create templates, data types, and macros all within the Umbraco back-end (although this might not be considered best practice), however, in order to get the most out of Umbraco you will either need to be proficient in .NET, or you have access to someone who is.
 If you don't have any programming skills and you don't know anyone who is proficient, please get in contact with me, via the 'Contact' link above, as I regularly help companies find the right Umbraco resources.
 At the time of writing, Umbraco has been around for over a decade and has massively improved over the years, installing Umbraco via Nuget makes upgrading a lot similar.
-Umbraco can be developed with MVC, or the 'classic' web forms model.
+Umbraco can be developed with MVC or the 'classic' web forms model.
 Umbraco 7 saw the release of an improved backend UI, improved performance tweaks and better support for load balancing.

 Familiarize Yourself With Umbraco CMS

 The first step in mastering any CMS system is to download Umbraco and get to know the product, what features it provides out the box, what features you will need to implement yourself and how the back-end is organized.
 If you are completely clueless about installing Umbraco, then I would suggest reading one or more of these articles:

 - Installing Umbraco 7 In Visual Studio Via Nuget

 - How To Install Umbraco 7 In Less Than 5 Minutes